Alessandro-Dodon/pyvar/README.md

 ## 🧑‍💻 User Guide

-The `examples/` folder contains a Jupyter notebook that demonstrates how to use the package on real financial data.
-You can use it as a tutorial or template for your own work.
+The `examples/` folder contains multiple Jupyter notebooks that demonstrate how to use the package on real financial data.
+You can use them as tutorials or templates for your own work.

 To explore the package and run the example locally, follow these steps: